ZeyaWang/ACE/README.md

 python get_truth.py --dataset COIL-20 --task jule
 ```

+After completing the steps, the values of the external measures are saved in a file with the format `true_{$DATASET}.pkl`.
+Additionally, the outputs are available in our Google Drive under the directory `$TASK/external_metric`.

 ### Generate Internal Measure Values
 All scripts to generate internal measure values for the evaluation are in the `real_data/scripts/embedded_metric` folder.
 Since some internal measure values can only be obtained through R packages, both R and Python scripts are used.
 Similarly, we provide the `make.py` script to automate the execution of our scripts by generating shell scripts for cluster submission.
 Customize the script to fit your computing environment and directory structure as needed.